 In BTR developments, you’re not just offering residents a place to live, you’re giving them a favourable lifestyle that works around them.
 Anything that makes life that little bit easier for renters is always going to go down well.
 Whether that’s something as large as a 24-hour downstairs restaurant, or simply guaranteeing you have the means to take in every parcel they’ve ordered, convenience is key.

 Do Tenant Amenities Affect Ongoing Costs?

 When we’re talking about tenant amenities, the subject of cost comes up regularly.

-As an example, if you’re providing residents with a gym, the running costs for your residential building are going to climb.
+As an example, if you’re providing residents with a gym, the running costs for your building are going to climb.
 The price of equipment, electricity costs, the extra cleaning involved; it all stacks up.
-However, tenants are usually willing to pay a touch more providing they get a quality service they’re going to use.
+However, private renters are usually willing to pay a touch more providing they get a quality service they’re going to use.